 (WC11) Are you still tight with the guys you played with at Linfield and as you get further away from College and reflect back what stands out to you the most about being a Linfield Wildcat football player?

 (Keck) Yeah my Linfield buddies/teammates aren't going anywhere.
 I will be friends with that crew for a long time to come.
 A bunch of us just got together the other weekend for a Bachelor Party in Bend, and I swear I haven't laughed that hard in a long time!
 That type of stuff is exactly what sticks out at me about my experience at Linfield.
 Obviously the football was unbelievable, but for me, it was the interactions of the group of about 20 or so of us that hung out all the time.
 Beyond that, the atmosphere at Linfield around the fall is awesome!!
-The coaching staff I will forever be influenced by.
-Coaches Locey and Smith are two guys that shaped who I am tremendously and I know I am not even close to the only one who feels that way!
+The coaching staff I will forever be influenced by. the Linfield coaches that shaped who I am tremendously and I know I am not even close to the only one who feels that way!

 (WC11) If you could give a piece of advice to an incoming Freshman Wildcat player and to a Senior, what would you tell them?